Biblioteca Estense: History

 On the ascension of the Marquis Niccolò III d'Este to the Ferrarese duchy in 1393, he inherited an important humanistic library, rich in works of literary, historical and artistic content.
-Its collection grew considerably during the Renaissance period with manuscripts and printed editions considered today to be of fundamental value, thanks to the refined and attentive patronage of the Dukes of Este.
+Its collection grew considerably during the Renaissance period with manuscripts and printed editions considered today to be of fundamental value, thanks to the refined and attentive patronage of the Este dukes.
 In 1598, the Library followed the dynasty when the capital was transferred from Ferrara to Modena.

 In the following centuries, the Estense Library continued to be enriched with local and international works, funded by the acquisitions of suppressed religious institutions as well as enriched by the elevated tastes of famous librarians Ludovico Antonio Muratori and Girolamo Tiraboschi.
 After the Unification of Italy, the Estense Library merged with the University Library, which brought with it an important collection of philosophical, juridical and scientific texts.
 Thus was born the Estense University Library, considered today as a modern institute of national interest.

 Collection

 Today the Library's collection contains more than 500,000 printed works, about 11,000 codexes, more than 100,000 manuscript leaves, and 1,662 incunabula.
 Among the manuscripts, the most famous is the 1,200-page Bible of Borso d'Este, extensively bordered with miniatures.
-The relic would be recovered and returned to Modena following the first World War.
+The relic would be recovered and returned to Modena following the First World War.
 Bought at an auction, it was gifted to Italy on behalf of Senator Giovanni Treccani.
 The Bible is today excluded from public view for reasons of conservation, a 1963 replica now takes its place in the Biblioteca Estense.

 The library holds many medieval manuscripts, among them biblical manuscripts: Codex Mutinensis, Minuscule 358, 359, 585, 586, 618, ℓ 111.

 Also known worldwide is its collection of musical manuscripts and printed books, the Raccolta musicale estense.